 On the Fence About Going to Therapy?

 People are often worried that therapy simply involves talking in circles week after week.
 This is a legitimate concern as all the studies show that we do not achieve change through insight alone.
 Rather, we transform through emotionally corrective experiences; we shift when our deepest emotional lives are held with attunement, care and compassion.
 These are integrative experiences for the brain and as neuroscience shows, neural integration translates into ever greater capacities for resilience, relationality and affect regulation; the basic building blocks of a happy and fulfilling life.

 How My Own Struggles Made Me a Better Therapist

 My first experience of psychotherapy was in my early 30s and it was a major revelation.
-I still remember leaving my first ever therapy session feeling like I was walking on air.
 The apparently simple process of sharing difficult, previously untold experiences with a deeply compassionate listener was unbelievably cathartic.
 As I learned to make space for my emotions and tune into my bodily sensations I rediscovered a long-lost inner compass.
 Where before there had been a gnawing sense of emptiness and resignation, I now felt hope coursing through me.
 No longer simply blown about by the winds of life, I began taking conscious decisions to determine my own future.
 Having gained so much from my own psychotherapy, I found myself wanting to support others on their path of growth, empowerment, and engagement with life in whole-hearted ways.